sirech/talk-lean-functional-kotlin-backends/presentation.md

 ???

-- verify will throw an exception whenever it is not succesful
+- verify will throw an exception whenever it is not successful
+- the exception will bubble up right to our controller

 ---